Fodor's Vancouver & Victoria

-All Saints Estate has been in business since 1864.
-A splendid, turreted castle built in the 1880s houses the winery, storage areas and cellar door, while the old bottling hall and cellar have been revamped as a cheese tasting room.
-(A corrugated iron Chinese dormitory is the property's third heritage-listed building.)
+In business since 1864, this winery has a splendid, turreted castle that was built in the 1880s with capacious storage areas for its product.
+The old bottling hall and cellar have been revamped as a cheese tasting room, and a corrugated iron former Chinese dormitory is the property's third heritage-listed building.
 A guided tour of the winery can be arranged on request.
-The winery produces muscat and tokay made from 50-year-old vines and a range of crisp whites and full-bodied reds.
-The Indigo Cheese Co., with its resident cheesemaker Paula Jenkin, produces premium handmade treats, and wine and cheese tasting sessions are available by appointment.
-The menu at the Terrace restaurant changes daily, but might include starters like roated Milawa (local) quail with truffled polenta, Calabrese sausage and chestnuts and entrées such as durif-braised suckling lamb with buttermilk mashed potato, zucchini and capsicum.
+The winery produces muscat and tokay made from 50-year-old vines, and a range of crisp whites and full-bodied reds.
+The on-site Indigo Food Companny sells regional cheeses and condiments.
+The menu at the Terrace restaurant changes seasonally, but might include starters like seared scallops with curried cauliflower puree, and mains such as char-grilled, pasture-fed hanger steak from Cape Grim served with braised ox cheek, celeriac, and smoked bone marrow.
 Desserts are excellent, especially when combined with a formidable northeast fortified wine.
 The cellar door and cheese room are open daily; the restaurant is open for lunch from Wednesday to Sunday and for dinner on Saturday only.

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US